 Adding a tab

-- Select the table you wish to add a tab to
+- Edit the table you wish to add a tab to

-- Under ‘Choose child tabs for the form’, select an option in the Add a tab dropdown
+- In the ’tabs’ panel, select a ‘child table’ in the Add a tab dropdown

 There are two types of tab, those which show a single record and those which show multiple records.